AnnuNITW/PUBG_Game_Prediction/README.md

 Creating features based on combinations of existing features: For example, creating a new feature that represents the total number of kills a player made in a game, by summing up the number of kills made with each type of weapon.

 CATBOOST MODEL :

-Let’s first take a look at why we chose the CatBoost Model for this dataset.
+Let’s first take a look at why we choose the CatBoost Model for this dataset.

 CatBoost is effective for working with categorical data: The PUBG game includes a number of categorical features, such as the type of equipment a player used or the location on the map where a player was killed.
 CatBoost is particularly effective for handling categorical data, as it can automatically encode the categories as numerical values and handle missing values.